apioo/fusio-sample-cms/README.md

 ## Architecture

-We try to design the app framework independent so that it is possible to reuse your business logic also in another context.
-For all write operations the app contains a simple design:

-* Actions - invokes the service
-  * Service - contains the business logic
-    * Repository - contains all database interactions

-For all read operations the action i.e. `Get` and `GetAll` contains the query logic since we use the `Builder` class to generate a nested response.
-If you want to be completely framework independent you can also move this logic into a separate service/repository.

-## Structure

 * `resources` - contains all API configuration files
   * `operations` - folder which contains operation configurations
   * `config.yaml` - contains the Fusio system config
-  * `container.php` - contains a list of events which are triggered by the app.
-User can then register HTTP callbacks to receives those events
+  * `container.php` - contains the [Symfony DI](https://symfony.com/doc/current/components/dependency_injection.html) container configuration
   * `events.yaml` - contains a list of events which are triggered by the app.
 User can then register HTTP callbacks to receives those events
-  * `operations.yaml` - contains an index of all available routes with a reference to a route file inside the `routes/` folder
+  * `operations.yaml` - contains all available operations with a reference to a operation file inside the `operations/` folder
-  * `typeschema.json` - contains an index of all available routes with a reference to a route file inside the `routes/` folder
+  * `typeschema.json` - contains the [TypeSchema](https://typeschema.org/) specification to generate the model classes under `src/Model`
 * `src` - contains all PHP source files
-  * `Action` - contains all action classes which are used at the defined routes
+  * `Action` - contains all action classes which are used at the defined operations
-  * `Migrations` - contains all migration files to setup the database structure
+  * `Migrations` - contains all migration files to setup the database structure (`php bin/fusio migration:generate`)
-  * `Model` - contains the generated model classes
+  * `Model` - contains the generated model classes (`php bin/fusio generate:model`)
   * `Service` - contains the service classes which handle the business logic of your API
-  * `Table` - contains the service classes which handle the business logic of your API
+  * `Table` - contains all table classes (`php bin/fusio generate:table`)
-  * `View` - contains the service classes which handle the business logic of your API
+  * `View` - contains custom views to return the collection and entity response
 * `tests` - contains all PHP test files
   * `Api` - contains all API integration tests.
 These tests trigger the API endpoint like if you call them via a HTTP client but without the need to setup an actual HTTP server